Holiday Trash Tips

 Christmas trees.

 Remove all ornaments and tinsel (and no flocked trees).
-Place them at the curb (in your green cart) for pickup on your regular every-other-week green waste collection day; drop them off at any of the City’s Refuse and Recycling
+Place them at the curb (in your green cart) for pickup on your regular green waste collection day; drop them off at any of the City’s Refuse and Recycling

 - For households in the cart pickup system, please note that the tree